 Follow @prsun on Twitter.

-Viva Fashion is the style blog of beauty and lifestyle expert Carmen Ordonez.
+This blog is written by beauty and lifestyle expert Carmen Ordonez.
 Ordonez has been featured in The New York Times, NBC, CBS, Univision, Telemundo, and CNN.

 This is a beautifully shot site with comprehensive feature stories.